biggy745/ubhpc.github.io/scheduler.md

      hostname
      date
      sleep 30
+     echo "Hello HPC"
      date

-d) **use *qstat* command to check the status of the job you submitted.
+d) Use qstat command to check the status of the job you submitted.

 # Exercise 2.
    ## objectives
        - write a simple rscript
        - submit rscript to PBS

 a) On the command prompt issue a command _mkdir Rtest_ to create a folder.
-Create a file in Rtest with command <touch mean.R> then copy and paste the code below using any editor.
+Create a file in Rtest with command _touch mean.R_ then copy and paste the code below using any editor.

     #!/usr/bin/env Rscript
     n <- c(2, 3, 5, 10, 14)